-The MHCLG and CIPFA have extended the meaning of "investments" to include both financial and non-financial investments.
+The MHCLG and CIPFA have extended the meaning of "investments" to include both financial (placement of surplus cash) and non-financial (primarily for financial return) investments.
 The TMSS report deals solely with financial investments managed by the Treasury Management team.
 Non-financial investments, especially the purchase of income-yielding assets such as commercial property, are managed by the Property Services team and are covered in the Capital Strategy elsewhere on this agenda.